Why Learn Visual Notetaking

 Ever wondered how you could speed up time during a dull meeting?
 Why, when learning a language, the words just don’t stick?
-Or what to do with your urge to multitask while listening to a podcast?
+Or what to do with your urge to multitask while watching TV or listening to a podcast?

 Well I’ve certainly wondered about all the above.